bnss-vaquita/auth-server/README.md

 ```
 Then, add `KEY_DIR=secrets` to a `.env` file, so that the app loads your keys.

+Use the private key to create and sign your own certificate, and name it `local.auth.crt`.

 Start the server.
 The following will elicit a correct authentication: